AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroupClone.md

     },
     "HpcClusterId": {
       "Type": "String",
-      "Description": "The HPC cluster ID to which the instance belongs.The change of the property does not affect existing instances."
+      "Description": "The HPC cluster ID to which the instance belongs.
+The change of the property does not affect existing instances."
     },
     "SecurityGroupId": {
       "Type": "String",